Imitation Learning via Simultaneous Optimization of Policies and Auxiliary Trajectories: Realization of CoDE for Acceleration-based Systems

 Assume that the policy $\pi_\theta$ is Lipschitz continuous, which can be ensured by, e.g., bounding the weights in a neural network.
-We can show that the closed loop system under the acceleration-driven dynamics~\eqref{eq:double-integrator} is Lipschitz continuous. \begin{restatable}{proposition}{lipschitz} Suppose that the policy $\pi_\theta$ is $\beta$-Lipschitz continuous with respect to $s_t$.
-Then the mapping $f(\cdot,\pi_\theta(\cdot))$ with $f$ defined in~\eqref{eq:double-integrator} is $L$-Lipschitz continous with respect to the $\ell_2$ norm with $L=\sqrt{2(1+(1+\beta^2)T_s^2)}$. \end{restatable} \begin{proof} See \cref{sec:proofs}. \end{proof} Given~\cref{prop:lipschitz}, we have the mapping $f(\cdot,\pi_\theta(\cdot))$ is $L$-Lipschitz with $L>1$ in general (unless the policy $\pi_\theta$ admits additional stability properties).
-Therefore, \cref{thm:bc} and \cref{thm:code} both hold and CoDE can be applied to mitigate covariate shift caused by the restricted policy class.
+The closed loop system under the acceleration-based dynamics~\eqref{eq:double-integrator} is also Lipschitz continuous (see~\cref{sec:proofs} for proof of the proposition). \begin{restatable}{proposition}{lipschitz} Suppose that the policy $\pi_\theta$ is $\beta$-Lipschitz continuous with respect to $s_t$.
+Then the mapping $f(\cdot,\pi_\theta(\cdot))$ with $f$ defined in~\eqref{eq:double-integrator} is $L$-Lipschitz continous with respect to the $\ell_2$ norm with $L=\sqrt{2(1+(1+\beta^2)T_s^2)}$. \end{restatable}

+Given~\cref{prop:lipschitz}, we have that the mapping $f(\cdot,\pi_\theta(\cdot))$ is $L$-Lipschitz with $L>1$ in general (unless the policy $\pi_\theta$ admits additional stability properties).
+Therefore, \cref{thm:bc} and \cref{thm:code} both hold and CoDE can be applied to mitigate covariate shift caused by the inconsistency between the demonstrations and the policy class.

-Further, we note that, for the acceleration-driven system~\eqref{eq:double-integrator}, the one-step prediction error is proportional to the action error.
+Further, we note that, for the acceleration-based system~\eqref{eq:double-integrator}, the one-step prediction error is proportional to the action error.
 Namely, let $s_{t+1}$ and $s_{t+1}'$ be the states after executing actions (accelerations) $\ab_t$ and $\ab_t'$ at state $s_t=(\q_t,\qd_t)$, respectively.
 Then we have,

 This means that if we can extract the actions from the auxiliary trajectories (through, e.g. differentiation), $\{\tilde{a}_{t,\phi}^{(i)}\}$, we can equivalently put the loss on the action deviation between the learned policy and the auxiliary trajectories: